tobinatore/Bachelorarbeit/readme.md

  9. For each of the folders 1 to 9 (or 1 to 29 for the second scenario) repeat the following steps:
  10. Change into the folder and open the "nX.ionconfig" file .
  11. Edit the line starting with "pathName" to reflect the path to that folder.
 So instead of `/home/tobias/Desktop/Bachelorarbeit/Szenario_1/1` it should have the actual fully qualified pathname, for example `/home/User/Downloads/Bachelorarbeit/Szenario_1/1`.
+ 12. Repeat the previous step for the config_X.ini file, changing the line starting with "node_dir".
- 12. Repeat steps 7 - 11 for the folder containing the second scenario.
+ 13. Repeat steps 7 - 12 for the folder containing the second scenario.
- 13. Run `sudo gedit /etc/environment` to add another environment variable.
+ 14. Run `sudo gedit /etc/environment` to add another environment variable.
- 14. Add `ION_NODE_LIST_DIR="/Path/to/Szenario_1"`or `ION_NODE_LIST_DIR="/Path/to/Szenario_2"`depending on which scenario you want to run. **This variable has to be changed every time when switching scenarios!**
+ 15. Add `ION_NODE_LIST_DIR="/Path/to/Szenario_1"`or `ION_NODE_LIST_DIR="/Path/to/Szenario_2"`depending on which scenario you want to run. **This variable has to be changed every time when switching scenarios!**
- 15. Restart your machine or run `source /etc/environment` to load the changes.
+ 16. Restart your machine or run `source /etc/environment` to load the changes.

 ## Running a scenario
 Each folder containing a scenario also contains the scripts needed to run the scenario: